Real Estate Title Insurance

 The Torrens system was developed by Richard Torrens in 1857 to supplant the deeds-based system with a single Torrens certificate of title, which is more reliable, simpler, cheaper, faster, and more suitable.
 Instead of being based on a chain of deeds, where a defect in any one of them can cloud the current title to the property, the Torrens system is a method of land registration where ownership and all mortgages, judgments, and liens are recorded on a single document, eliminating the need to do a records search.
 However, it does not list unpaid taxes.
 Any claim to the property is paid by a fund established by fees collected for obtaining the certificate.
-Although this method of registration saves time and money, it is on the decline in the United States.
+Although this method of registration saves time and money, it is declining in the United States.
 Less than 10 states now use the system to some extent, and many of those are phasing it out.
 Another similar system is the Title Guarantee Program run by the state of Iowa, which is much cheaper than title insurance in other states.

 Glossary of Additional Terms Related to Real Estate Titles

 - A title's history of conveyances and encumbrances since the original patent or as far back as historical records exist.